Intraoperative Radiation Therapy (IORT)

 IORT is performed with applicators and cones that attach to the treatment head of the high-energy medical linear accelerator that are designed to direct radiation to defined surface structures.
 Most patients are subsequently treated with external beam photon irradiation (EBRT).

-The Mobetron mobile election beam accelerator designed for use in the operating room received 510(k) marketing clearance in 1998.
+The Mobetron® system (Intraop Medical Corporation, Sunnyvale, CA) makes a mobile electron beam accelerator designed for use in the operating room that received 510(k) marketing clearance in 1998.

-Another form of intraoperative radiotherapy using electrons is called ELIOT (2), the related RCT NCT01849133 has completed and initial results are pending.
-Another IORT modality being researched under clinical trial NCT01644669 is the Xoft® Axxent® eBx™ system.
+Another form of intraoperative radiotherapy using electrons for locally advanced or recurrent rectal cancer is called ELIOT, the related RCT NCT01849133 has completed and initial results are pending.

 One device can provide either intraoperative or intracavity treatments.
 The FDA has required a black box warning on each stating that “The safety and effectiveness of the … [device] as a replacement for whole breast irradiation in the treatment of breast cancer has not been established.”

-Note: In 2013 two local facilities, Virginia Mason Medical Center, and Oregon Health Sciences University are conducting clinical trials on the use of IORT in early stage breast cancer.
+Note: As of 2013 two regional facilities, Virginia Mason Medical Center, and Oregon Health Sciences University are conducting clinical trials on the use of IORT in early stage breast cancer.
 Individuals may be eligible for coverage of participation in these trials, under the Clinical Trials medical policy (see Related Policies), as well as Oregon and Washington State law.

 The Skandarajah systematic review included large series (>100 patients) of IORT for locally advanced or recurrent colorectal cancer from the Mayo clinic and Massachusetts General Hospital.
 (1) In the Massachusetts General study of IORT for locally advanced colorectal cancer, for example, patients with negative tumor margins (R0) had local control of 89% and disease-free survival at 5 years of 69%.
 (4) Local control and disease-free survival for patients with an R1 (microscopic involvement) margin were 68% and 40%, respectively, and for R2 (macroscopic involvement), 57% and 14%, also respectively.
 These results were reported to be better than those for historical controls.
 In all of the studies, disease-free survival was associated with complete surgical resection.
 Complete resection was also the most important prognostic factor in patients with recurrent rectal cancer for whom prior operation complicates surgery and extended resections may be required.
 Some, but not all, studies of multimodality treatment with IORT and preoperative external-beam radiotherapy (EBRT) demonstrate improvement in local control in patients who received IORT.
 The authors note that the most extensive experience with IORT for recurrent rectal cancer is reported by the Mayo Clinic.
 (5) Of 304 patients who underwent resection, 131 received IORT, 52% with palliative intent and 33% with curative intent.
 The Mayo Clinic reported 5-year survivals of 21% for the palliative group and 27% in the patients for whom the treatment was intended to be curative.
 The possibility of selection bias prevents firm conclusions; good local control rates and good overall results suggest that combined therapy might be applied in selected patients.